Sheldonlobo011/TIC-TAC-TOE-AI/README.md

 - Option to play against the trained agent.

 ##HOW TO PLAY
-To play the Tic-Tac-Toe game, run the following command: python tic_tac_toe.py
+-To play the Tic-Tac-Toe game, run the following command:
+-python tic_tac_toe.py
-Follow the on-screen instructions to make moves and play the game.
+-Follow the on-screen instructions to make moves and play the game.

-Training the Agent
+-Training the Agent
-To train the agent by playing against itself, run the following command:
+-To train the agent by playing against itself, run the following command:

-python tic_tac_toe.py --learn
+-python tic_tac_toe.py --learn
-The agent will play 10,000 games against itself to learn optimal strategies.
+-The agent will play 10,000 games against itself to learn optimal strategies.

-Playing Against the Agent
+-Playing Against the Agent
-After training the agent, you can play against it by running the following command:
+-After training the agent, you can play against it by running the following command:

-python tic_tac_toe.py --play
+-python tic_tac_toe.py --play